 To see how to resolve all your duplicate students, click here.

 To see how to resolve all your duplicate guardians, click here.

 c.
 Check email addresses

 Check all Primary Guardians have an email address on their profile.
-This information can be found and any gaps filled in by going to Students > Parents & Guardians > Emergency Contact Numbers.
+This information can be found and any gaps filled in by going to Students > Parents & Guardians > Bulk Update > Guardian Contact Details.
 This is particularly important, as the email address functions as the username guardians use to log into the Parent Portal.